qeled/discordie/src/data/pages/GettingStarted.md

 ## Getting a user token

 > _**Note:**
-> User token support may or may not be removed from the library when
+> User token support may or may not be removed from the library
-> the official Discord Bot API comes out._
+> in future._

 Press `CTRL+SHIFT+I` in your browser or the desktop app to open developer tools and type `localStorage.token` in console.